serval-uni-lu/sherlock.replication/README.md

 ## Structure
 - `projects/{project}` : contains the commit used for the experiments and he experimental results.
 - `projects/{project}/{commit.id}/` : contains the SBFL reports after running the tests on `{commit.id}`.
 For some projects the modified `pom.xml` is present.
-- `sherlock-gzoltar-plugin` : contains the _maven_ gzoltar project modified to suits our experiments.
+- `gzoltar-plugin` : contains the _maven_ gzoltar project modified to suits our experiments.
+- `data-collection` : contains scripts used for searching projects and flaky fixing commits.
+- `static-metrics` : contains scripts used to compute and analyse static metrics.

 ## Run experiments
 The experiments subject consist of 5 projects from which we analyse between 3 and 14 commits.